Divided House GOP Faces Decisions on Reps. Greene, Cheney

 On social media, Greene has voiced support for racist views, unfounded QAnon pro-Trump conspiracy theories and calls for violence against Democratic politicians, including House Speaker Nancy Pelosi.

+Greene herself tweeted fundraising appeals Tuesday that said, “With your support, the Democrat mob can’t cancel me,” beneath a picture of herself standing with Trump.

-McCarthy, R-Calif., has stopped short of criticizing the first-term congresswoman, who was dubbed a “future Republican Star” by Trump last summer and has remained a firm Trump supporter.
+McCarthy has stopped short of aggressively criticizing Greene, who was dubbed a “future Republican Star” by Trump last summer and has remained a firm Trump supporter.

 McCarthy has long been close to Trump.
 But he's been criticized by some Republicans, mostly quietly, for relentlessly supporting Trump's fallacious claims of a fraudulent election last November and for not forcefully criticizing Trump for helping provoke the deadly Jan.
 6 attack on the Capitol by his supporters.